By Asma Jlassi |

 Multiple-input multiple-output, or MIMO, has become a mainstream antenna technology for wireless communication devices due to its numerous advantages over MISO and SIMO systems; MIMO uses multiple antennas to improve signal quality, spectral efficiency, and strength of RF link reliability; it has been playing a key role in the deployment of Wi-Fi, LTE; 4G, 5G, and many other radio, wireless and RF advanced technologies.
-However, it is more challenging to design and maintain a MIMO system; thus, the need to use high frequency antenna simulation software early-on in the MIMO lifecycle.
+However, it is more challenging to design and maintain a MIMO system; thus, the a need to use high-frequency antenna simulation software early on in the MIMO lifecycle.

 Design challenges posed by MIMO